Mindgamesnl/OpenAudioMc/docs/permissions.md

 Example: you need `openaudiomc.commands.region` to use `/oa region create`.

 # Speakers
-Speakers have their own two commands for breaking and placing the blocks (alltough the player is still required to be in Creative mode).
+Speakers have their own two commands for breaking and placing the blocks.
 To allow all speaker interactions, you need, `openaudiomc.speakers.*`.

 The specific permissions are: